I have lived through too many years of hardship not to have become enterprising with every type of nutrition.

 The other is obvious: you can easily eat too much of this snack, especially if you have an herbed sour cream dip to dig it with!

-Here's the recipe (a link to the recipe page): Let thrift and need turn around in your mind and tummy by luxuriously creating something no-one ever thought of before.
+Here's the recipe: Let thrift and need turn around in your mind and tummy by luxuriously creating something no-one ever thought of before.
 Invent, experiment, and intermarry food tastes and origins.

 "Of all of Korea's fermented foods, soy sauce, bean paste and other pastes are referred to as "the taste of mother's hands" and "the taste of hometown," reflecting the long and close affinity that Koreans have for them. "